My premium is going up. Why?

 Despite this increase, Québec has the lowest auto insurance premiums in Canada.

-The average premium in Québec was $685 in 2017 (including the cost of insurance for bodily injury, which is governed by SAAQ), compared to $1,445 and $819 for drivers in Ontario and New Brunswick, for example.
+The average premium in Québec was $717 in 2018 (including the cost of insurance for bodily injury at $122, which is governed by SAAQ, and the private insurance at $595), compared to $1,505 and $857 for drivers in Ontario and New Brunswick, for example 4.